rutujaingole/Deep-Learning-ECE-7123-2025-Spring-Mini-Project/README.md

-# CIFAR-10 Image Classification with Custom ResNet - Perceptions
+# CIFAR-10 Image Classification with Custom ResNet - Perceptions (ECE 7123)

 Our project focuses on designing a **custom ResNet architecture from scratch with fewer than 5 million parameters.** The goal is to effectively classify images from the CIFAR-10 dataset while optimizing both performance and efficiency.